 If you have material that you can easily imagine appearing in the news — and you think people should know about it — that's a good sign you have a tip.
 Please try to include specific, newsworthy information and evidence.
 Include as much documentation as possible, especially photos, video and audio recordings.

 A small group of editors who manage our tip lines will safeguard your identity, even internally within Mic.
+For more information on how Mic vets and uses information from sources, including anonymous sources, see Mic’s Editorial Standards.

 How to send a confidential tip